 Why is it more difficult to ski in wet snow than in powder snow?

 Wet snow is heavy, so the skis stick to it relatively strongly.
 Powder snow, on the other hand, is very soft and light and also dry.
-For winter sports enthusiasts, this means that they have to exert less effort to ski through soft snow – you feel like you are gliding.
-Driving through wet snow requires more strength and is therefore perceived as more strenuous.
+For winter sports enthusiasts, this means that they have to exert less effort to ski through soft snow – they feel like they are gliding.
+Skiing through wet snow requires more strength and is therefore perceived as more strenuous.